ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Backend/Beagle Framework.md

 *  `starters` of the initial configuration already does all the process described in this page and automatically add the configuration below:

 {{% alert color="danger" %}}
-It's worth to reinforce that the initial configuration customization does not apply to this module.
+ The initial configuration customization does not apply to this module.
 {{% /alert %}}

 Follow the next steps to configure your BFF manually: